UWONG990/robotika/README.md

 ## 📷 Sample Use Cases

-- Detecting memes or visual anomalies
+- Detecting visual anomalies
 - Prototyping AI-powered patrol robots
 - Integrating YOLO with robotics platforms

 ---
+## Disclaimer

+This project is intended for educational and experimental purposes only.